mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 TBD

-TBD: use the excellent library https://github.com/sawcordwell/pymdptoolbox
+TBD: use the library https://github.com/sawcordwell/pymdptoolbox

 ## A Concrete Example Implementing RL